-Whilst the results indicate no superiority to the addition of a behaviour change intervention to usual physiotherapy rehabilitation after TKR or THR, the findings offer important clinical implications.
-Firstly, the trial indicates that joint replacement and usual physiotherapy rehabilitation can improve clinical outcomes.
-Previous literature suggests improvements in pain, function and HRQoL[46,47] for people following THR and TKR.
-However, the trial also indicates both pre- and post-COVID-19 that there were differences in adherence and compliance to both usual and experimental physiotherapy interventions.
-Whilst previous literature has highlighted geographical and service-provision differences in rehabilitation after joint replacement, [48,49] there has been limited evidence to indicate variability in adherence to rehabilitation.
+While the results indicate no superiority to the addition of a behaviour change intervention to usual physiotherapy rehabilitation after TKR or THR, the findings offer important clinical implications.
+First, the trial indicates that joint replacement and usual physiotherapy rehabilitation can improve clinical outcomes.
+Previous literature suggests improvements in pain, function and HRQoL for people following THR and TKR.
+However, the trial also indicates both pre-COVID-19 and post-COVID-19 that there were differences in adherence and compliance to both usual and experimental physiotherapy interventions.
+While previous literature has highlighted geographical and service-provision differences in rehabilitation after joint replacement,48 49 there has been limited evidence to indicate variability in adherence to rehabilitation.
 This may reflect variation in rehabilitation need.
-Whilst some patients may need substantial levels of physiotherapy following joint replacement to promote physical function, activity and improvements in HRQoL, these may not be homogeneous within the population.[50]
-Stratification on rehabilitation need may therefore be warranted.
-Whilst previous authors have attempted to identify those at most risk of poor outcomes post-operative, [51,52] there remains uncertainty over what physiotherapy intervention is more beneficial for these patients.
+While some patients may need substantial levels of physiotherapy following joint replacement to promote physical function, activity and improvements in HRQoL, these may not be homogeneous within the population.
+Stratification on rehabilitation need may, therefore, be warranted.
+While previous authors have attempted to identify those at most risk of poor outcomes postoperative, there remains uncertainty over what physiotherapy intervention is more beneficial for these patients.
 Further consideration on the optimal rehabilitation programme to promote physical activity for those with the most to gain as opposed to assuming all, as adopted in this trial, may be indicated.

 There are several trial strengths and limitations to be considered.
 A major strength was the pragmatic approach taken to assess effectiveness.
-The broad eligibility criteria to reflect typical patients who undergo THR and TKR, balanced by the inclusion of only those, who were pre-operatively moderately inactive or inactive, meant the eligibility criteria were constructed to theoretically recruit those who had the most to gain.
-The multi-site, national recruitment process across NHS health trusts also offered the ability to recruit a diverse cohort in relation to socioeconomic, ethnic and geographical factors.
+The broad eligibility criteria to reflect typical patients who undergo THR and TKR, balanced by the inclusion of only those, who were preoperatively moderately inactive or inactive, meant the eligibility criteria were constructed to theoretically recruit those who had the most to gain.
+The multisite, national recruitment process across NHS health trusts also offered the ability to recruit a diverse cohort in relation to socioeconomic, ethnic and geographical factors.
 However, a limitation to the design was that several measures which may have characterised such diversity including level of deprivation, educational status, ethnicity and educational background were not collected.
 This decision was made to offer a more efficient data collection process, not overburdening participants with extensive demographic data requests.
-Smith et al[53] previously acknowledged this as a recurrent limitation to musculoskeletal research.
+Smith et al previously acknowledged that this as a recurrent limitation to musculoskeletal research.
 Future research should consider the impact of socioeconomic and deprivation factors both on the design of interventions, processes and analysis.
 A further limitation was the impact of COVID-19.
-Whilst acknowledged that the trial over-recruited, consenting 277 participants, only 230 were randomised as the pandemic disrupted surgical and rehabilitation delivery.
-This means the results were underpowered to answer the trial's primary research question.
-Secondly, 69 individuals who were receiving rehabilitation during this time had their intervention delivery impacted on this change in service provision.
+While acknowledged that the trial over-recruited, consenting 277 participants, only 230 were randomised as the pandemic disrupted surgical and rehabilitation delivery.
+This means that the results were underpowered to answer the trial's primary research question.
+Second, 69 individuals who were receiving rehabilitation during this time had their intervention delivery impacted on this change in service provision.
 Consequently, intervention compliance reduced, impacting on any effect estimate generated from that point onwards.
 Given this equated to 30% of the cohort, it is proposed this had a significant impact.
 What is more difficult to estimate is the impact of the COVID-19 social restrictions on outcome.
 All participants experienced the 2020 social restrictions prior to completing their 12-month questionnaires (first 12-month questionnaire completed 23 March 2020).
-Whilst previous studies[54,55] indicate that individuals with joint pain substantially reduced their natural physical activity engagement during this time, we did not specifically collect data to ascertain the effects of 'lockdown' on outcomes.
-The effect of this on 12-month results should therefore be considered.
+While previous studies indicate that individuals with joint pain substantially reduced their natural physical activity engagement during this time, we did not specifically collect data to ascertain the effects of 'lockdown' on outcomes.
+The effect of this on 12-month results should, therefore, be considered.